2019 Davidson Wildcats football team

-The 2019 Davidson Wildcats football team represents Davidson College in the 2019 NCAA Division I FCS football season.
-They are led by second-year head coach Scott Abell and play their home games at Richardson Stadium.
-They are members of the Pioneer Football League.
+The 2019 Davidson Wildcats football team represented Davidson College in the 2019 NCAA Division I FCS football season.
+They were led by second-year head coach Scott Abell and played their home games at Richardson Stadium.
+They were members of the Pioneer Football League.

 Preseason

 Preseason coaches' poll

 The Pioneer League released their preseason coaches' poll on July 30, 2019.
 The Wildcats were picked to finish in fifth place.

 Preseason All-PFL teams

 The Wildcats had five players selected to the preseason all–PFL teams.